MuktiMishra/backend/README.md

-echo "# Social Media App - Backend
+# Social Media App - Backend

 This repository contains the backend code for the Social Media App built using the MERN stack.
 It provides RESTful API endpoints for user authentication, profile management, post creation, and more.